Marathon-fan/AFoodDeliveryApplication/README.md

 A Food Delivery Application(with Microservices, RESTful, Spring Cloud, RabbitMQ, NoSQL(MongoDB), SQL, Eureka, Hystrix)

 ## 1 Change Log
-Version 1.0 released on 28th March 2017.
+Version 1.0 released on 28th April 2017.

 ## 2 objectives
 * search restaurant
-User can search a restaurant based on restaurant name.
+Users can search a restaurant based on restaurant name.
 * order food
-Then user can order food by choosing different menu item, quantity and add a note about his/her diet restrictions and etc. User can also fills in the delivery address.
-After user places an order, the order should contain food items user ordered, quantity, price and order time.
+Users can order food by choosing different menu item, quantity and add a note about his/her diet restrictions and etc. Users can also fill in the delivery address.
+After user placing an order, the order should contain food items user ordered, quantity, price and order time.
 * payment
-User then needs to pay for his/her order by providing credit card number, expiration date, and security code.
+Users then needs to pay for his/her order by providing credit card number, expiration date, and security code.
 * delivery
-After payment is made successfully, it should return payment ID, timestamp and then the order is considered as completed so the user can see the estimated delivery time.
+After successful payment, it should return payment ID, timestamp and then the order is considered as completed so the user can see the estimated delivery time.

 ## 3 microservices
 * microservices1 -- Customer Order(menu, make order)